autowarefoundation/autoware.universe/localization/landmark_based_localizer/README.md

 # Landmark Based Localizer

-**LandmarkBasedLocalizer** is a package for landmark-based localization.
+This directory contains packages for landmark-based localization.

 Landmarks are, for example